 My question is this: if you aren’t trying hard, what exactly are you doing with your time?
 And further: why should I care what someone who doesn’t try hard has to say about me or anyone else?

-‘Atheist,’ ‘liberal,’ ‘intellectual,’ ‘French,’ ‘Capitalism,’ ‘moderate,’ ‘immigrant’…these are all words that contain a great deal of meaning, but have been reduced to insults or developed negative associations in recent memory.
+‘Atheist,’ ‘liberal,’ ‘intellectual,’ ‘French,’ ‘Capitalist,’ ‘moderate,’ ‘immigrant,’ these are all words that contain a great deal of meaning, but have been reduced to insults or developed negative associations in recent memory.

 So what’s changed?
 What makes a word bad or good?

-There’s public sentiment, of course, but political, religious and corporate spin-machines are what controls public sentiment.
+There’s public sentiment, of course.
+But political, religious, and corporate spin-machines often control public sentiment.